microsoft/botbuilder-dotnet/README.md

 # ![Bot Framework for dotnet](./doc/media/FrameWorkSDK_C.png)

 # Bot Framework SDK v4 for .NET
 This repository contains code for the .NET version of the [Microsoft Bot Framework SDK](https://github.com/Microsoft/botbuilder).
-The Bot Framework SDK v4 enable developers to model and build sophisticated bot applications using their favorite programming language.
+The Bot Framework SDK v4 enable developers to model conversation and build sophisticated bot applications using .NET.

 This repo is part the [Microsoft Bot Framework](https://github.com/Microsoft/botframework) - a comprehensive framework for building enterprise-grade conversational AI experiences.